-Luxembourg resident individual holders of Notes are not subject to taxation on capital gains upon the disposition of the

-Notes, unless the disposition of the Notes precedes the acquisition of the Notes or the Notes are disposed of within six months of the date of acquisition of these Notes.
-Upon a redemption, repurchase or exchange of the Notes, accrued but unpaid interest will be subject to the 10% Withholding Tax or to the 10% Tax if the Luxembourg resident individuals opt for the 10% Tax.
+Luxembourg resident individual holders of Notes, acting in the course of their private wealth management, are not subject to taxation on capital gains upon the disposition of the Notes, unless the disposition of the Notes precedes the acquisition of the Notes or the Notes are disposed of within six months of the date of acquisition of these Notes.
+Upon a redemption, repurchase or exchange of the Notes, accrued but unpaid interest will be subject to Luxembourg income tax, except, where applicable, the 10% Luxembourg Withholding Tax or the 10% Tax if the Luxembourg resident individuals opt for the 10% Tax has been levied.
 Individual Luxembourg resident holders of Notes receiving the interest as business income must however include the portion of the redemption price corresponding to accrued but unpaid interest in their taxable income.
 The 10% Luxembourg Withholding Tax levied will be credited against their final income tax liability.

-Luxembourg resident corporate holders of Notes which are companies benefiting from a special tax regime (such as holding companies subject to the Law of 11 May 2007 on family estate management companies and undertakings for collective investment subject to the law of December 20, 2002 or February 13, 2007) are tax exempt entities in Luxembourg, and are thus not subject to any Luxembourg tax (i.e., corporate income tax, municipal business tax and net wealth tax).
+Luxembourg resident corporate holders of Notes which are companies benefiting from a special tax regime (such as companies subject to the Law of 11 May 2007 on family estate management companies, as amended, or undertakings for collective investment subject to the law of December 17, 2010, as amended, or the law of February 13, 2007, as amended,) are tax exempt entities in Luxembourg, and are thus not subject to any Luxembourg tax (i.e., corporate income tax, municipal business tax and net wealth tax) other than the annual subscription tax calculated on their (paid up) share capital (and share premium) or net asset value.